africanproofs/provider-register/README.md

 In order to update the record, the sender is required to send another *register* transaction/call with the new information.

-The *register* and *unregister* functions MUST be signed by the participant.
+The *register* and *unregister* functions MUST be signed by the provider.

 **From the data consumer side:**
 Once registered, other stakeholders such as dapp developers can use the information as a reference and a starting point in sourcing data about the deployed chain infrastructure.
-This can be done using the contract's two data acquisition functions, namely *getAllParticipants* and *getParticipant*.
+This can be done using the contract's two data acquisition functions, namely *getAllProviders* and *getProvider*.

-A call to *getAllParticipants* takes no parameters and returns a list of ALL registered addresses, irrespective of the status.
+A call to *getAllProviders* takes no parameters and returns a list of ALL registered addresses, irrespective of the status.

-A call to *getParticipant* requires a registered address as a parameter.
-The call returns a tuple data structure with the following data (address, name_of_participant, pointer_url, status ).
+A call to *getProvider* requires a registered address as a parameter.
+The call returns a tuple data structure with the following data (address, name_of_provider, pointer_url, status ).

 The contract has no admin facility.

-## Standardised Flare Participant File.
+## Standardised Provider File.
-**A Standardized JSON file for Flare Validators and Providers to publish as their info URL field when calling the register action on the Flare Participant Register Contract.**
+**A Standardized JSON file for Flare Validators and Providers to publish as their info URL field when calling the register action on the Flare Provider Register Contract.**

-### THE PARTICIPANT DECIDES WHAT THEY PUBLISH.
+### THE PROVIDER DECIDES WHAT THEY PUBLISH.
 NO AUTHORITY.

 - name: Name of validator or price provider
 - chains: [Array]
     - chain_id: Chain ID where this data is applicable,
-    - address: EVM address associated to the participant
+    - address: EVM address associated to the provider
 - organisation: {Object}
   - branding: {Object} - Logo images
       - logo_128: Entire url to image 128x128px